 Sydney Pride Festival

-The Sydney Pride Festival is a special time for the GLBTI community as we remember the history and celebrate the present and look forward to a day when everyone is Equal.
-Sydney Pride Festival is a not for profit event which supports a wide range of GLBTQ Charities, Organizations and businesses.
+On the anniversary of New York's Stonewall riot and the original Mardi Gras protest, he Sydney Pride Festival is a special time for our community as we remember the history and celebrate the present and look forward to a day when everyone is equal.
+Happening in June each year and involving several cultural events, gatherings and parties, Sydney Pride Festival is a not-for-profit initiative which supports a wide range of GLBTQI charities, organisations and businesses.

-Held every year since 1988, this new years eve festival runs over four days around Lismore.
+Held every year since 1988, this elaborate new years eve festival runs over four days around Lismore in northern New South Wales.
 Tropical Fruits is the premier GLBTIQ community group in the Northern Rivers and holds events throughout the year.

 Tropical Mardi Gras